 The gateway to the AONB is Park Hill, Barrowford, an ancient farming and textile settlement that goes back to medieval times.
-The Trust has rescued several buildings in addition to Park Hill These include a Georgian Toll House, an Eighteenth Century Barn, and the magnificent Higherford Mill, now used as an arts centre.
+The Pendle heritage Centre has rescued several buildings in addition to Park Hill.
+These include a Georgian Toll House, an Eighteenth Century Barn, and the magnificent Higherford Mill, now used as an arts centre.

-Higham, where the Trust restored a row of cottages, is another historic village.
+Higham, where the Centre restored a row of cottages, is another historic village.
 Roughlee, Sabden, Newchurch, Fence and Barley are others.
-All of them, like Barrowford, were originally part of the medieval Pendle Forest which lay on the southern flanks of Pendle Hill.
-In the mid 1200s, the De Lacy overlords established a twelve vaccary cattle farms, for raising oxen.
-After disafforestation in 1507, the farms evolved into the parishes, hamlets and villages of Pendleside.
+All of them, like Barrowford, were part of the medieval Pendle Forest which lay on the southern flanks of Pendle Hill.
+In the mid 1200s, the De Lacy overlords established there twelve vaccary cattle farms, for raising oxen.
+After disafforestation in 1507, the farms evolved into the parishes and villages of Pendleside.